darkboywonder/search/README.md

 This set of code also introduces the abilities of creating, or in this case modifying, the Makefile that compiles the code.

-This program was configured for the purpose of solving one of two problems apart of problem set 3 of cs50.
+This program was configured for the purpose of solving a problem set from an EDX course.